 A trend that I think you either love or hate and I have to say that I love it.
-It's stylisation is often accurate of the real life pieces as many jewellers cast from the original tooth giving a somewhat eery or sinister feeling.
-For this look think castaway, tribal, aboriginal, native american, goth and rock 'n' roll all rolled in to one look.
+Its stylisation is often accurate of the real-life pieces as many jewellers cast from the original tooth giving a somewhat eery or sinister feeling.
+For this look think castaway, tribal, aboriginal, native American, goth and rock 'n' roll all rolled into one look.
 I picked out a few collections which I feel capture the look and feel of teeth and tusks look.
-Many of the pieces featured below are form the same jewelers and collections but they are the best of the best of this trend.
+Many of the pieces featured below are form the same jewellers and collections but they are the best of the best of this trend.

 This necklace is from Cornish jewelers Bloody Metal Mary and if you love this piece their website really is a treat.
 One of the few human teeth pieces I've seen that is actually nice making it my favourite piece from this edit.
 It is available in sterling silver or 9ct gold.

 This bear claw is such an elegant piece especially as there are pave set smokey quartz gems along the underside of the claw.
 Used as a symbol of power and bravery this necklace would make a fantastic addition to any jewellery box.

 Rachel Boston's collection of shark teeth jewellery is inspired by the idea that wearing sharks teeth can bring good luck and good fortune as well as great wardrobe update.
 These teeth are made of 24kt Yellow Gold Plated Bronze and the hoops are silver with the same plating.